Tax Preparation Help

 3. Multiply the annualized AMT by the number of months in the short tax year and divide the result by 12.

 Tax withheld from wages.
-You can take a credit against your income tax liability for federal income tax withheld from your wages.
+You can claim a credit against your income tax liability for federal income tax withheld from your wages.
 Federal income tax is withheld on a calendar year basis.
 The amount withheld in any calendar year is allowed as a credit for the tax year beginning in the calendar year.

 Improper Tax Year